 Bing Ads Is Now ‘Microsoft Advertising’

-This isn’t the primary time that Microsoft rebranded its advert platform.
+This isn’t the first time that Microsoft has rebranded its advertising platform.
 Back in 2012, Bing Ads was once called Microsoft adCenter.
-That was about the same time that Microsoft and Yahoo partnered at the Yahoo Bing Network.
+That was about when Microsoft and Yahoo partnered at the Yahoo Bing Network.
 Microsoft has never been particularly close to Persson, but it hasn’t actively rebuked him like this in the past.
-Persson left Mojang, Minecraft’s developer, when he sold the company to Microsoft in 2014, and he hadn’t been actively developing the game for several years at that point.
+Persson left Mojang, Minecraft’s developer, when he sold the company to Microsoft in 2014, and he hadn’t been actively developing the game for several years.
 After some of Persson’s more recent comments, Microsoft updated Minecraft to remove a few references to him that sometimes popped up on the game’s main screen.
 At the time, though, Microsoft didn’t say why.